TIMELINE-Canada's TMX Group in play

-July 4 (Reuters) - Canada’s main securities regulator and its competition watchdog approved the takeover of the country’s biggest stock exchange operator by a group of domestic financial institutions on Wednesday.
+May 31 (Reuters) - The Canadian consortium of financial institutions bidding for the operator of the Toronto Stock Exchange extended its offer for an eighth time on Thursday and said it was confident it would complete the deal by its July 31 deadline because the process cannot drag on indefinitely.

-The two crucial approvals bring Maple Group’s C$3.8 billion ($3.8 billion) bid for TMX Group Inc, operator of the Toronto Stock Exchange and other markets, close to completion following a protracted regulatory process.
-The developments clear the way for Maple’s ambitious plan to transform Canada’s stock trading landscape.
+Prolonging the C$3.8 billion ($3.67 billion) bid to buy TMX Group Inc, Maple Group said the extension will allow for the regulatory approvals needed for its ambitious plan that would transform Canada’s stock trading landscape.

 Following is a list of the major events related to Maple Group’s efforts to take over TMX.